Data Frames - Part 2

 [ -3.62631625 115.70986192]]

-DIY3: Correlations from the patients data
+Correlations from the patients dataset

-Calculate the Pearson \(PCC\) between the systolic and the diastolic blood pressure from the patients data using
+Calculate the Pearson \(PCC\) between the systolic and the diastolic blood pressure from the patients data using:

-1. the Pandas dataframe and
+1. The Pandas DataFrame and

-2. the data as Numpy array.
+2. The data as a NumPy array.

 PYTHON